Piney Woods

 The Piney Woods is a temperate coniferous forest terrestrial ecoregion in the Southern United States covering 54400 sqmi of East Texas, southern Arkansas, western Louisiana, and southeastern Oklahoma.
 These coniferous forests are dominated by several species of pine as well as hardwoods including hickory and oak.
 Historically the most dense part of this forest region was the Big Thicket though the lumber industry dramatically reduced the forest concentration in this area and throughout the Piney Woods during the 19th and 20th centuries.
 The World Wide Fund for Nature considers the Piney Woods to be one of the critically endangered ecoregions of the United States.
 The United States Environmental Protection Agency (EPA) defines most of this ecoregion as the South Central Plains.
+In Arkansas, the region is sometimes called the Arkansas Timberlands.

 Setting

 The Piney Woods cover a 54400 sqmi area of eastern Texas, northwestern Louisiana, southwestern Arkansas and the southeastern corner of Oklahoma.
 They are bounded on the east by the Mississippi lowland forests, on the south by the Western Gulf coastal grasslands, on the west by the East Central Texas forests and the Texas blackland prairies, on the northwest by the Central forest-grasslands transition, and on the north by the Ozark Mountain forests.
 This area receives 40–52 in of precipitation annually.